graphicsdesk/spectate/README.md

 ### Arc

 1. In the build script of `package.json`, set the value of `--public-url` to the S3 link `https://spectator-static-assets.s3.amazonaws.com/SLUG`.
-Add a `--no-content-hash` flag as well.
 It should look something like this:
 <pre>
-  parcel build src/index.html --global script --public-url https://spectator-static-assets.s3.amazonaws.com/<var>SLUG</var> --no-content-hash
+  parcel build src/index.html --global script --no-content-hash --public-url https://spectator-static-assets.s3.amazonaws.com/<var>SLUG</var>
 </pre>

 2. Uncomment the appropriate override stylesheet in `styles.scss` (either for a News or Eye page).